 - Or the commercial owner of the intervention (marketing authorisation holder for drugs) is not willing to provide full funding for the trial.

-- In both cases, the lack of interest from companies must be justified by the applicant and confirmed by company for on-patent products.
+- In both cases, the lack of interest from companies must be justified by the applicant and confirmed by the company for on-patent products.

-Improving cure rate or survival
+Improving survival or cure rate

 Limited risk of trial execution failure